virteal/l8/README.md

 Such tasks and paths (sub-tasks) can nest, like blocks of statements.

 Execution goes from "step" to "step", steps are closures.
-If one cannot walk a step immediatly, one does block, waiting for something before resuming.
+If one cannot walk a step immediately, one does block, waiting for something before resuming.

 l8 tasks are kind of user level non preemptive threads.
 They are neither native threads, nor worker threads, nor fibers nor the result of some CPS